Cotswold Gliding Club

 The Cotswold Gliding Club (CGC) is based at Aston Down airfield, between Cirencester and Stroud in Gloucestershire, South West England.
 The club maintains a fleet of aircraft for training purposes, and is a centre for cross-country gliding and competitions.

-Club
+History and Club Make-up

 CGC was formed in 1964.
 It was initially based at Long Newnton airfield near Tetbury, but in 1967 moved to its current home, Aston Down—at that time still a military airfield.
 In 1980-1, with the help of Sports Council grants and other loans, the club purchased a large part of the airfield when it was auctioned off by the Ministry of Defence.
 Having since acquired further land, CGC now owns most of the airfield within the perimeter track.

-CGC has some 200 members, including 80 students from the University of the West of England (UWE) in Bristol.
-There are about 30 associate members: these include both pilots (with limited flying rights) and aeromodellers.
+CGC has around 150 members, as well as varying numbers of students from the University of the West of England (UWE) in Bristol, and various associated members, including both pilots (with limited flying rights) and aeromodellers, as well as social members.
 In 2007 the CGC widened its membership to include Blokarters.